course schedule is available for anyone

 Effective Sept.
 1, 1974, Chapter 1002 of the Session Laws of New York 1974 amends sections 355 and 6303 of the Education Law to permit persons 60 years of age and older to enroll in courses at colleges in State University of New York without tuition, examination, grading, or credit.
 The permission to enroll is on a space available basis as determined by the president of the College involved and provided that such audit attendance will not interfere with the attendance of otherwise qualified students.

-- Complete the Petition to Audit form, with appropriate approvals.
+- Complete the Petition to Audit form (PDF), with appropriate approvals.

-- Submit for to Registrar's Office no later than the first week of the class.
+- Submit form to Student Registrations and Records Services no later than the first week of the class.
 If you have not attended Cortland before, and are not a current faculty or staff member, you will be required to complete the Student Conduct form (PDF).
 You must also provide medical and immunization forms to Student Health Services before the end of the first week of class.

 - Auditors are also eligible to apply for a weekly guest account that will enable access to myRedDragon services and allow for the use of college computer labs.
 Auditors are not eligible for a college email account.